dpays/esteem8app.github.io/docs/work-the-system/tools/process-strategy-principles.md

 ## Introduction

-Before starting to work **choose optimal (best) strategy parts** you want to work on, detail them into sub-process (tasks) and then optimally timely organize them.
+Before starting to work **choose optimal (best) strategy parts** you want to work on, detail them into sub-process (projects) and then optimally timely organize them.

 During the work time **process sub-process chosen efficiently** by being in good body and mind conditions.